 What is asthma?

-Asthma is a respiratory disorder that is chronic or ongoing and is caused by narrowing or obstruction of the airways or breathing tubes.
-Three processes can cause the obstruction:
+Children's asthma is a respiratory disorder that is chronic or ongoing with time and is caused by narrowing or obstruction of the airways or breathing tubes.

-After the diagnosis of asthma is established, children are categorized into groups by the frequency of their symptoms.
-Asthma education helps families and patients better understand symptoms and treatment plans.
+After the diagnosis of pediatric asthma is established, children are categorized into groups by the frequency of their symptoms.
+Asthma education is then initiated to help families and patients to understand symptoms and treatment plans.
 Issues of environmental control are discussed that relate to specific family conditions.